 One of the advantages of the Soma pitcher beyond its visual appeal is the cost of the replacement filters.
 Each Soma filter has a 40-gallon life (approximately 2 months at 1 full pitcher per day).

-Click Here or the image below to view the current price for a 2-pack of Soma replacement filters at Amazon:
+Click Here #ad to view the current price for a 2-pack of Soma replacement filters at Amazon.

-Now that we have the basics out of the way, let’s see what current owners are saying before we jump into our review of the Soma water filter.
-When we compile our key points from owner reviews, we identify trends to give you the best idea of what to expect before you purchase a product.
+When we compile our key points, we identify trends to give you the best idea of what to expect before you purchase a product.

 Our Soma Water Filter Review

-In this section, I’ll share our complete Soma water filter review.
-To make it easier, I break the review into two parts: our likes and our dislikes.
+In this section, I share our complete Soma water filter review.

 - The pitcher has undeniable visual appeal, making it a great option for hosts.